AdaCore/why3/doc/manpages.rst

 from the HelloProof example of :numref:`chap.starting`, respectively with style 1 and 2.

+.. why3-tool:: session html

 Command ``html``
 ~~~~~~~~~~~~~~~~

 .. program:: why3 session html

-This command produces a summary of the proof session in HTML syntax.
+The :program:`why3 session html` command produces a summary of the proof session in HTML syntax.
 There are two styles of output: ‘table’ and ‘simpletree’.
 The default is
 ‘table’.